superctr/QuattroPlay/readme.txt

+Build instructions:

+	Only dependency is SDL2 (sudo apt-get install libsdl2-dev) The makefile is tested on Linux Mint and Ubuntu.
+	For windows, use the codeblocks project file instead.

 Usage:
 	put configs and ROMs in the configs and roms directory respectively. then run it from command line / terminal: